Make the perfect Melton Mowbray pork pie

 To condense hundreds of years of history into a few words, the pork pie connection exists for the following reasons:

-Good-quality grazing in Leicestershire led to lots of milk, which led to Stilton cheese.
+Good-quality grazing land in Leicestershire led to lots of milk, which, in turn, led to Stilton cheese.
 The waste product of Stilton is whey, which provides economical food for pigs.
-When fox-hunting became fashionable in the 19th century, hunters flocked to the region because of its fine sport, and wanted energy-packed snacks for eating on the hoof.
+When fox-hunting became fashionable in the 19th century, hunters flocked to Leicestershire because of its fine sport, and they wanted energy-packed snacks for eating on the hoof.
 Bakers decided to wrap seasoned pork meat in pastry and pack it all in with jelly.
 They sold like hot cakes.
 Or hot pies.
 The rest is history.

-The Christmas morning pork pie tradition has its roots in farm labourers’ festive celebrations, when they’d eat the pork lovingly raised over summer, while their masters tucked into a bit of swan or goose.
+The Leicestershire tradition of eating pork pie on Christmas morning has its roots in farm labourers’ festive celebrations.
+They’d eat the pork they’d lovingly raised over summer, while their masters tucked into a bit of swan or goose.